This article was last updated by on

 Basil is one of the most important herbs to plant near Blueberry as they help repel pests.

-You can also replicate me too if you consider planting the following herbs around your plant, indirectly letting your Blueberry flourish.
+You can also replicate me if you consider planting the following herbs around your plant, indirectly letting your Blueberry flourish.

 Thyme